Skip to main content

 A dislocated kneecap often moves back into place by itself.

 Even if it does, you will still need to get it checked by a doctor.
-You will usually need X-rays or an MRI scan.
+You will usually need X-rays.

 If your kneecap does not go back into place by itself, a doctor may have to move it back.
-You will be given a local anaesthetic and may be offered a sedative so you do not feel any pain.
+You will be given strong painkilling medicine before this happens to numb any pain.

 Surgery may be needed if you have badly damaged your knee.
-Some people may also need surgery to stop the knee from dislocating again.
+Some people may also need surgery if the knee has dislocated more than once.

 After treatment, you'll need to go to follow-up appointments to check your knee is healing properly.